lustre-labs/lustre/pages/reference/for-liveview-devs.md

 ---

 **In Lustre**, after you've created a new Gleam project with `gleam new`, you need to install the `lustre` package with `gleam add lustre`.
-Most Lustre projects will add the dev tools too with `gleam add --dev lustre_dev_tools`.
+Most Lustre projects will dd the dev tools too with `gleam add --dev lustre_dev_tools`.
 A simple hello world might look like this:

 ```gleam
 // main.gleam